This is a joint call for the Research and Applied Data Science Tracks.

 However, we realize that there are limitations to what can be done in terms of anonymization; for instance, if you utilize data from your own company and it is important to the article, you may mention the company.

 At least one author from each accepted article must attend the conference and present the paper.
 Please make your travel plans as soon as possible and be aware of any possible immigration procedures (e.g., visa).

 Springer’s Lecture Notes in Computer Science Series will publish the conference proceedings (LNCS).
-Only papers that were presented at the conference will be included in the proceedings, which will be published following the conference.
+Only papers that are presented at the conference will be included in the proceedings.
 At the time of the conference, online copies of the papers will be made accessible.

 Reproducible Research Papers

 Authors are strongly encouraged to adhere to the best practices of Reproducible Research (RR), by making available data and software tools for reproducing the results reported in their papers.
 Authors may flag their submissions as RR and make software and data accessible to reviewers who will verify the accessibility of software and data.
 Links to data and code must be inserted in the final version of RR papers.
 For accepted papers, we require the use of standard repository hosting services such as Dataverse, mldata.org, OpenML, figshare, or Zenodo for data sets, and mloss.org, Bitbucket, GitHub, or figshare (where it is possible to assign a DOI) for source code.
 If data or code gets updated after the paper is published, it is important to enable researchers to access the versions that were used to produce the results reported in the paper.
 Authors who do not have a preferred repository are advised to consult Springer Nature’s list of repositories and research data policy.

 Two student best research paper prizes will be awarded at the conference sponsored by Springer’s Data Mining and Machine Learning journals.
 In order to be eligible for these awards, the first author of the paper needs to have been a (PhD) student on the day of the submission deadline: April 6, 2022.